felipeochoa/aqua-lisp/_posts/2014-10-28-detailed-plan.md

 ## Built-in types

-Many of the built-in types that get used a lot in Python code will be implemented with the Lisp built-in types, and thus will no not inherit from `py-object`.
+Many of the built-in types that get used a lot in Python code will be implemented with the Lisp built-in types, and thus will not inherit from `py-object`.
 We'll therefore have to special-case some of the syntax-related functions (like `getattr`) to deal with these objects, but it will make it easier for Lisp code to call Python code.
 I think